BaratiLab/AugLiChem/docs/install_guide.md

 `torch_geometric` needs to be installed with `conda install pyg -c pyg -c conda-forge`.

-After pytorch, torch-sparse and torch-scatter need to be installed according to your hardware, with guide here: [torch-sparse](https://github.com/rusty1s/pytorch_sparse).

 Once you have `pytorch` and `torch_geometric` installed, installing AugLiChem can be done using PyPI:

 `pip install auglichem`